/

 Run short pulse checks instead:

-Doozy Polls runs these surveys directly in Slack — no separate tool, no login friction.
+Doozy Polls runs these surveys directly in Slack, with no separate tool to log in to.
 Responses come in fast because people answer where they're already working.

 Celebrate milestones early

 Recognition during onboarding punches above its weight.
-Acknowledging publicly when someone finishes their first week, completes their onboarding Track, or ships their first project tells them — and the whole team — that they matter.
+Acknowledging publicly when someone finishes their first week, completes their onboarding Track, or ships their first project tells them (and the rest of the team) that they matter.

-- Day-one welcome messages in a team channel set the tone from minute one.
-Keep them specific — mention what the team is excited about, not just "Welcome aboard!"
+• Day-one welcome messages in a team channel set the tone from minute one.
+Mention what the team is genuinely excited about.
+A generic "Welcome aboard!" lands flat.

 Use an onboarding template to stay consistent